 Granted, on the rare occasions when tomatoes are too acidic, we seed them, but only then, because as we mentioned above we have seen that seeding isn’t necessary for making the best tomato sauce recipe or any variation of Catalan sofregit that you can add to or use in so many pasta and rice dishes and other recipes.

 Regardless, it’s up to you.
 If you don’t like finding tomato seeds when you are eating, go ahead and seed the tomatoes.
 Like blending, seeding is perfectly legitimate, it’s a matter of personal preference.

 As an example, with the ingredients we give below you would have enough fresh tomato sauce for four people eating pasta alla norma.
-It’s easy do double or halve the ingredients according to your family and guest needs.
+It’s easy to double or halve the ingredients according to your family and guest needs.

-Regarding the kitchen tools you can use a skillet, a small dutch oven or an earthenware casserole.
+Regarding the kitchen tools you can use a skillet, a small Dutch oven, or an earthenware casserole.
 We have used them all on different occasions and all of them give good results.